18 Aug How to find a good dog walker

 We want our chosen dog walker to be trustworthy, safe, caring, knowledgeable and confident in handling dogs – especially if they’re caring for more than one pup at one time.

-What should you look for in a good dog walker?
+What to Look for in a good dog walker?

-- Insurance - does the dog walker have the correct insurance policy in place to cover any accidents that may happen?
-Does it cover the number of dogs on the walk and are emergency vet fees included?
-It’s better to be prepared in case something goes wrong!
+A dog walker with insurance should have the correct policy for the number of dogs on the walk.
+However, policies can also account for accidents and emergency vet fees too.
+It’s better to be prepared in case something goes wrong – so ask away!

 Important things to discuss with your dog walker

-- Contract - make sure you get a contract in place outlining the schedule, insurance information, payment details and emergency protocols as well as what is in place in case they can’t make it.
+A formal contract should be in place outlining the schedule, insurance information, payment details and emergency protocols as well as what is in place in case they can’t make it.
 Do they have a replacement they can send that you’re happy with?

-- Length of walk – different breeds of dog need varying amounts of time exercising.
-Some require a few hours a day, usually larger breeds or those who are inherently working dogs, such as working cocker spaniels and sheep dogs.
-Smaller dogs may not need as long, so make sure your dog walker is clear on the length of time to be out with your dog with.
+Different breeds of dogs require varying amounts of time exercising based on their size and age.
+Some require a few hours a day, such as Cocker Spaniels and Border Collies.
+Others such as Chihuahua’s and Pugs may not need as long.
+So make sure your dog walker is clear on the length of time to be out with your dog.
 This benefits both the dog and your wallet!

-- Treats and food - make sure you agree with the dog walker what treats you allow your dog as well as how many they’re allowed.
-If your dog walker is dropping your dog off at home when you’re out, do you want them to feed the dog before they leave?
+Make sure you agree with the dog walker what treats you allow your dog as well as how many they’re allowed.